VSanotskyi/VSanotskyi/README.md

 # Hello, I'm a trainee/intern Full-stack developer!

 ### Hello!
-My name is Vasyl, and I'm a trainee/intern Full-stack developer with the following stack:
+My name is Vasyl, and I'm a trainee Full-stack developer with the following stack:

 * HTML
 * CSS/SCSS